detroit/detroit/EXAMPLE.md

 this particular instance.

 A few years ago, Sinatra came along and popularized the use of the `#set` method.
-A simple addition to the the Redfile parser now allows for the slightly cleaner notation:
+A simple addition to the the Pitstop parser now allows for the slightly cleaner notation:

 ```ruby
   service :myself do